savonet/book/introduction.md

-This book is intended to be read mostly sequentially, excepting perhaps [this chapter](#chap:language), where we present the whole language in details, which can be skimmed trough at first.
+This book is intended to be read mostly sequentially, excepting perhaps [this chapter](#chap:language), where we present the whole language in details, which can be skimmed through at first.
 It is meant as a way of learning Liquidsoap, not as a 500+ pages references manual: should you need details about the arguments of a particular operator, you are advised to have a look at the online documentation.

-We explain the technological challenges that we have face in order to produce multimedia streams in [this chapter](#chap:technology) and are addressed by Liquidsoap.
+We explain the technological challenges that we have faced in order to produce multimedia streams in [this chapter](#chap:technology) and are addressed by Liquidsoap.
 The means of installing the software are described in [this chapter](#chap:installation).
 We then describe in [this chapter](#chap:quickstart) what everybody wants to start with: setting up a simple webradio station.
-Before, going to more advanced uses, we first need to understand what we can do in this language, and this is the purpose of [this chapter](#chap:language).
+Before going to more advanced uses, we first need to understand what we can do in this language, and this is the purpose of [this chapter](#chap:language).
 We then detail the various ways to generate a webradio in [there](#chap:workflow) and a video stream in [there](#chap:video).
 Finally,